getty-zig/getty.so/pages/guide/interfaces.md

 {% endhighlight %}
 {% endlabel %}

-And with that, I can finally talk about how to implement Getty (and generic) interfaces!
+And with that, I can finally talk about how to implement Getty interfaces!
 All you need to do is provide a way to obtain an interface value for the interface you're implementing.
 This is where interface functions come in.
 They're convenient ways to obtain interface values.

 For interfaces such as `std.io.Reader` or `std.io.Writer`, an implementing type (e.g., `File`) would have to manually write their own interface function (e.g., `File.stdout`).
 However, if you'll recall, Getty interfaces return a namespace _containing_ an interface function, which means you can implement any Getty interface just by calling it and applying `usingnamespace` to its return value!